jdodgen/AlertAway/README.md

 ### History:
 <pre>
 The Project was started in 2011.
 Originaly written in Perl.
-I started it afte a friend has some damage from a water leak when they were away.
+I started it after a friend had some damage from a water leak when they were away.
-At first it used Digi XBee's and later some ZigBee HA devices with custom Perl code.
+At first it used Digi XBee's and later some ZigBee HA devices.
 XBee's are all gone now.
 </pre>)